Jann Wenner: Rolling Stone

-Controversy

-Rock and Roll Hall of Fame

-Wenner, who was made a member of the Rock and Roll Hall of Fame Foundation in 1983, has endured controversy during his career as it relates to his involvement in the organization.
-Fans and supporters of several artists have placed a large amount of blame on Wenner for keeping them out of the Hall of Fame.
-They claim Wenner has lobbied to keep them from consideration and nomination to the Hall based on personal bias and a dislike for their music.
-One hit wonders have been elected to the Hall of Fame while bands with multiple decades of chart success (Styx, Foreigner, Boston, REO Speedwagon, etc.) remain excluded.

-In June 2007, Monkees bassist Peter Tork alleged to the New York Post that Wenner is excluding the group:
+Controversies

 Hunter S. Thompson

-Hunter S. Thompson was to provide Rolling Stone coverage for the 1976 presidential campaign that would appear in a book published by the magazine.
-Reportedly, as Thompson was waiting for a $75,000 advance check to arrive, he learned that Wenner canceled the endeavor without telling him.
+Hunter S. Thompson was to provide Rolling Stone coverage for the 1976 presidential campaign that would appear in a book published by the magazine's parent company, Straight Arrow Books.
+Reportedly, in 1975, as Thompson was waiting for a $75,000 advance check to arrive, he learned that Wenner had canceled the assignment without telling him.

-Wenner then asked Thompson to travel to Vietnam to report on what appeared to be the closing of the Vietnam War.
+Wenner then asked Thompson to travel to Vietnam to report on what turned out to be the final moments of the Vietnam War.
 Thompson accepted and arrived with the country in chaos, just as the United States was preparing to evacuate and other journalists were scrambling to find transportation out of the region.
-While there, Thompson learned that Wenner had canceled this excursion as well, and Thompson found himself in Vietnam without health insurance or additional financial support.
 Thompson's story about the fall of Saigon would not be published in Rolling Stone until ten years later.

-These two incidents severely strained the relationship between the author and the magazine, and Thompson contributed far less to the publication in later years.
+Thompson contributed far less frequently to the publication in later years.

 Hootie and the Blowfish review

-Wenner fired rock critic Jim DeRogatis in 1996 after DeRogatis published a negative review for an album by the then-popular band Hootie and the Blowfish.
+In 1996, Wenner fired rock critic Jim DeRogatis after DeRogatis delivered a negative review for an album by the then-popular band Hootie and the Blowfish.
 Wenner pulled DeRogatis' review from the magazine.
 Asked by the New York Observer if Wenner was a fan of Hootie and the Blowfish, DeRogatis responded that Wenner "is a fan of any band that sells eight million records."
 Wenner fired DeRogatis the next day.

 Sticky Fingers

-In June 2017, Wenner cut ties with Joe Hagan, the biographer he had commissioned to write his biography, Sticky Fingers, calling the book Hagan produced "deeply flawed and tawdry, rather than substantial".
+In June 2017, Wenner cut ties with Joe Hagan, the biographer he commissioned to write his biography, Sticky Fingers, calling the book Hagan produced "deeply flawed and tawdry, rather than substantial".
 Hagan had been working closely with Wenner on the book since 2013, and Sticky Fingers was released in October 2017.

+New York Times interview

+In September 2023, Wenner was interviewed by David Marchese of The New York Times about his book The Masters: Conversations with Dylan, Lennon, Jagger, Townshend, Garcia, Bono, and Springsteen and its basis of "seven white guys."
+Wenner was asked about the book's introduction, in which he claimed that black and female artists were "not in his zeitgeist."
+In response, Wenner said of female artists that "none of them were as articulate enough on this intellectual level," to be included in his list of masterful musicians.
+Of black artists Marvin Gaye and Curtis Mayfield, he said "they just didn't articulate at that level".
+In response, he was removed from the board of the Rock and Roll Hall of Fame Foundation the day after the interview was published.
+His comments were widely criticized.
+He issued an apology statement through his publisher, Little, Brown and Company, on September 18, 2023.